CodeFoodPixels/robovac/README.md

       entity_id: vacuum.x8
   mode: single
 ```
 The facilities in the script options above only work on the those model series. i.e. You cant do edge cleaning on the G30 and you cant do the autoreturn on the 15C.

+### Optional 2 : Lovelace Card

+Search in HACS for the Vacuum Card by Denys Dovhan and install it and configure it in lovelace to use you vacuum.
+Note there is a minor "feature" in the vacuum card where it doesnt show the correct values in toolbar when they update and there is a template adjusting what is being displayed.
+A screen refresh shows the correct vaules.
+Hopefully this will be fixed soon.

-5b.
-Edit the lovelace vaccum card and add the following to the cards yaml if you have a 15C.
+Edit the lovelace vaccum card and add the following to the cards yaml if you have a xxC.
 ```
 type: custom:vacuum-card
 entity: vacuum.15c